alan-turing-institute/bio-Turing-Way/pathways/documentation/userguide.md

 The script `pathways/pathways/card.py` looks for a specified line of text in the Welcome Page markdown file and inserts the card panels after it.

-Currently, the cards are created under the heading _## Different Pathways_.
+Currently, the cards are created under the heading `## Different Pathways`.

 <img src="image_cardPY.png" alt="drawing" width="500"/>

-Which looks for the string within the markdown file (highlighted on Line 28):
+The script looks for the specified string (highlighted on Line 28) within the Welcome Page markdown file:

 <img src="image_markdown.png" alt="drawing" width="500"/>